Important Information About Pennsylvania General Assistance

 What else did the lawsuit accomplish?

 By striking down Act 80, the Supreme Court also struck down the other provisions of that law, besides the elimination of GA.
 This included provisions that made it harder for families with children and pregnant women to get and keep TANF cash assistance.
 Act 80 had required people who were applying for TANF to search for work without providing any assistance for transportation or child care, making it very difficult for families to comply.
 That requirement was struck down.
 And families who have received TANF for less than 24 months are no longer subject to “full family” sanctions that cut off benefits to children when the mother fails to meet work rules.
+DHS' memo implementing this change is here.

 Certain very low-income parents may now qualify for Medical ASsistance because Act 80 was struck down.